Promises and Secrets

 It's "who" not "what"

-My wife appropriately feels that Jesus' reference to "ecclesia" meant a "believer community" of people who all believe the true gospel and that Jesus is our Savior, which has less of a local concept and more of an "all true believers" concept.
+My wife appropriately feels that Jesus' reference to "ecclesia" meant a "believer community" of "called out ones", people who all believe the true gospel and that Jesus is our Savior, which has less of a local concept and more of an "all true believers" concept.
 A good reference to this issue can be found at the site Bible Truth:

 "The purpose of this paper is to show that the early translators of the English Bible improperly translated the word "ekklesia" into the English word "church" instead of "assembly" or "congregation."
 This translation has helped promote the false doctrine of a universal or worldwide church, a hierarchical authority over the local congregation, and the church as being a building.
 The purpose of this article is to show how this translation of ekklesia as "church" has adversely affected the proper understanding of the biblical doctrine of the ekklesia will demonstrate the true meaning of the word as God inspired it and reject the influence of any particular church's false theology.
 I appeal to true Bible believing teachers, pastors, and authors to think seriously about the church[sic] of the term "the church" and correctly use the term "Christians."
 Some may counter that the term is so ingrained in our culture that it cannot be changed.
 Does that mean then we are to compromise God's word to appease our politically correct worldly culture?"